Whatsapp Icon

 • Early detection: Sputum cytology can help in the early detection of lung cancer, especially in individuals with a high risk of developing this disease.

-• Minimal risk: With no need for incisions or anesthesia, the risk of complications associated with sputum cytology is significantly lower.
+• Minimal risk: With no need for incisions or anaesthesia, the risk of complications associated with sputum cytology is significantly lower.

 Limitations of Sputum Cytology